Pistachio Whipped Cream.

 Yes!
 Adding nut paste or butter to whipped cream can help naturally stabilize it.
 You can also use Instant ClearJel, cornstarch, or another dairy ingredient like mascarpone or crème fraîche to stabilize it.
 For gelatin stabilization, for every cup of heavy or whipping cream, sprinkle 1/2 teaspoon gelatin over 1 tablespoon cold water.
 My go to is cornstarch.
 I always have it on hand and it is easy to use.

-a bowl of Pistachio Whipped Cream.
+Pistachio Whipped Cream.

 Pistachio Whipped Cream